crossjam/mpr/content/books_completed_2022_04.md

 collection of blog posts, but has a couple of solid ideas.
 First, Big Tech doesn’t have any mind-control rays and their products are probably a bit overrated.
-Second, the notion of consumer harm in anti-trust policy has negatively titled the corporate playing field towards monopoly across a number of markets and especially tech.
+Second, the notion of consumer harm in anti-trust policy has negatively tilted the corporate playing field towards monopoly across a number of markets and especially tech.
 Monopolies are typically not a good thing.